-Land Based Entrepreneurial Education with an Ethos of Permaculture
+Land Based Education

 Our out of school provision was developed for children with executive functioning difficulties: the children with ADHD, the disorganised ones, the ones who are always late with everything, the ones who can’t plan, the daydreamers, the ones who cannot sit still, the ones whose report always seems to say ‘could do better.’
 For children aged between 9 -16yr only.